 First published on MSDN on Aug 20, 2018

-Azure SQL Database Managed Instance is SQL Server implementation on Azure cloud that keeps all database files on Azure storage.
-In this post you will see how Managed Instance allocates disks in the storage layer and why is this important.
+Azure SQL Database Managed Instance General Purpose (GP) is SQL Server implementation on Azure cloud that keeps all database files on Azure storage.
+In this post you will learn how Managed Instance General Purpose allocates disks in the storage layer at the back end and why this is important.

-Azure SQL Database Managed Instance has General Purpose tier that separates compute and storage layers where the database files are placed on Azure Premium disks.
-Managed Instance uses pre-defined sizes of azure disks (128GB, 256GB, 512GB, etc.) for every file so every file is placed on a single disk with the smallest size that is enough to fit the file with the current file size.
+Azure SQL Database Managed Instance General Purpose tier separates compute and storage layers where the database files are placed on Azure Premium disks.
+Managed Instance uses pre-defined sizes of azure disks (128GB, 256GB, 512GB, etc.) for every file, so every file is placed on a single disk with the smallest size that is large enough to fit the file with the current file size.

-When you create database files, they are allocated on the azure premium disks with the sizes that are greater than file size so Managed Instance has some "internal fragmentation" of files.
-This is implemented because Azure Premium Disk storage offers fixed set of disk sizes, so Managed Instance tries to fit database files on the matching disk.
+When you create database files, they are allocated on Azure premium disks with sizes that are greater than the actual file size, so practically this is "internal fragmentation" of files.
+This is implemented because Azure premium disk storage offers fixed set of disk sizes, so Managed Instance tries to fit database files on a matching disk.

 In this post, you will see some scripts that can help you to see are you reaching this storage limit.